poshaughnessy/peteroshaughnessy.com/src/content/posts/2026-02-01-ai-ethics-safety-the-only-way-is-ethics.md

 Then just in the last 2 or 3 months, I started reading up a lot on AI safety and AI ethics.
 And being very honest with you, what spurred me into all that research was getting rather scared about where AI is heading.

 Now I'm not quite as scared.
 I feel a bit more balanced out now, having read lots of different views.
-But I still think that there's some very concerning things that we should be thinking and talking about more...
+But I still think that there's some pretty concerning things that we should be thinking and talking about more...

 ## AI: The Bad Parts